The Study Of Levitation

-This page gives some interesting facts on the history of levitation up to the present day.
+This page gives some interesting facts on the study and history of levitation up to the present day.
 You could use some of the levitation facts as patter to include in your levitating act.

 Levitation (lev’i tay shun): to rise or cause to rise in the air, esp.
 In apparent defiance of gravity.
 Levitation is a phenomenon of psychokinesis (PK) in which objects, people, and animals are lifted into the air without any visibly physical means and float or fly about.
 The phenomenon has been said to have occurred in mediumship, shamanism, trances, mystical rapture, and demonic possession.
 Some cases of levitation appear to be spontaneous, while spiritual or magical adepts are said to be able to control it consciously.